Niagara cop sent to hospital after ‘interaction’ with another officer

 Zavitz said a police car had been blocking the road at the same intersection all morning, but added the flurry of police activity didn’t occur until the early afternoon.

 Niagara regional police had tweeted earlier Thursday that the road would be partially closed for an investigation.
-Hudon said that investigation related to a collision that had occurred days earlier.
+Hudon said that investigation was related to a collision that occurred days earlier, but did not elaborate further.

-Mike Shepherd was driving home when he came across the same intersection around 11:30 a.m.
+Mike Shepherd was driving home when he came across the same intersection at about 11:30 a.m.
 An officer was in his squad car, blocking the road eastbound, Shepherd said.

 “He said they were doing an accident investigation down the road.”